velorek1/FPUI/README.md

 # fp-myunits

 Amateur Freepascal Units and Programs.
-My units use PtcGraph, PtcCrt, PtcMouse included in FreePascal 2.6 or higher for Graphics and RTL (video and keyboard) for Text Mode.

-I've created this only for fun.
 It is a GUI with menus, windows, scroll list with mouse and keyboard interface.
 I have also developed them in text mode using the unit video.

+My units use PtcGraph, PtcCrt, PtcMouse included in FreePascal 2.6 or higher for Graphics and RTL (video and keyboard) for Text Mode.

+I've created this only for fun and to learn programming.
+That's why they are full of mistakes and redundancies.
+I hope this will help me become a better programmer one day.

 NOTE: FOR X11 headers in linux install: sudo apt-get install xorg-dev